Determiners: identifiers and quantifiers

 - She has no news to talk about.

-- I’ve got enough ice-cream thanks.
+- I’ve got enough ice cream thanks.

-This is just a very small portion of ‘quantifiers‘.
+Furthermore, this is just a very small portion of ‘quantifiers‘.
 Others include less, least, all several, little, few, etc.

 Determiners for uncountable nouns